sifive/prepare-riscv-toolchain-qemu/README.md

 You can refer to `prepare_riscv_toolchain_qemu.sh` to prepare the RISC-V toolchain and QEMU, modifying the content (e.g., toolchain version) if necessary.

+We also provide the prebuilt toolchain and qemu, download them from [the release page](https://github.com/sifive/prepare-riscv-toolchain-qemu/releases), and enjoy using them!

 ## References ##

 See instructions in the following links for more details: